Mauricio-KND/receipt-processor-mvp/README.md

 **Steps:**
 1. Push your code (with the Dockerfile) to GitHub.
 2. Create a new Railway project and link your repository.
-3. Railway will auto-detect and use the Dockerfile—no need for custom build/start commands.
+3. Railway will auto-detect and use the Dockerfile.
 4. The app will be available at your Railway-provided URL.

 **What the Dockerfile does:**